DisCoTec/discotec.github.io/2024/venue.md

 If you use a single-use chip card or OV-chipkaart please make sure you check in and out; hold your OV-chipkaart up against the NS card reader in one of the gates or free-standing posts.

 ### Moving around by bike
-It is possible to rent bikes for moving around during your stay.
-The NS offers a very convenient alternative, see [here](https://www.ns.nl/en/door-to-door/ov-fiets) for details.
+Moving around Groningen by bike is an excellent alternative.
+The NS offers a very convenient alternative for bicycle renting; see [here](https://www.ns.nl/en/door-to-door/ov-fiets) for details.
+Always make sure sure to know and follow the [cycling rules in the Netherlands](https://holland2stay.com/blog/dutch-cycling-rules.html).

 ## Planning your journey in the Netherlands
 The website/app [9292.nl](www.9292.nl) is a very useful tool for planning your journey in the Netherlands.